MTstateIntroStats/IntroStatTextbook/docs/03-cor-reg.md

 We can see that family income is recorded in a variable called `family_income` and gift aid from university is recorded in a variable called `gift_aid`.
 For now, we won't worry about the `price_paid` variable.
-We should also note that these data are from the 2011-2012 academic year, and all monetary amounts are given in \$1,000s, i.e. the family income of the first student in the data shown in Table \@ref(tab:elmhurst-data) is \$92,900 and they received a gift aid of $21,700.
+We should also note that these data are from the 2011-2012 academic year, and all monetary amounts are given in \$1,000s, i.e., the family income of the first student in the data shown in Table \@ref(tab:elmhurst-data) is \$92,900 and they received a gift aid of $21,700.
 (The data source states that all numbers have been rounded to the nearest whole dollar.)

-Using these data, we can estimate the linear regression line by fitting a `l`inear `m`odel to the data with the `lm()` function.
+Using these data, we can estimate the linear regression line by fitting a `l`inear `m`odel to the data with the `lm()` function in `R`.